 Borax is another perfect multi-purpose cleaning product that helps to clean hard water stains from the toilet.
 Here is a step by step home remedy for removing toilet stains brown.

-Give the mixture about 20 minutes to sit properly.
+- Give the mixture about 20 minutes to sit correctly.

 How to Remove Toilet Stains Brown with Borax Paste

 The borax paste is an excellent remedy for removing stubborn hard water toilet stains.
 Here is a step by step cleaning remedy to remove toilets stains brown.

 - Shut off the water to reveal the stains properly.

 - Mix ½ vinegar and borax to create a thick paste.